JonnyDawe/arcgis-animate-markers-plugin/README.md

 ##### easingConfig _`optional`_

 - The easingConfig parameter specifies the easing function used for the animation.
-Either a Spring or standary easing type can be used:
+Either a Spring or standard easing type can be used:

 ```js
 // Example - Spring Easing.